 LicenseShadow Of The Comet is licensed by Chaosium, owners of the Call of Cthulhu trademark.

 ReferencesThe developers clearly had real actors in mind when they worked on this game.
 We get to meet some very familiar faces, including Jack Nicholson, Vincent Price, Walter Brennan, Lillian Gish, Sean Connery, Katy Jurado, Robert Mitchum, Walter Matthau and - similar but not obviously identical - Willem Dafoe and John Hurt.
 Lovecraft himself is also cast as one of the characters.
 He 'plays the part' of Underhouse.

 On your first day at Illsmouth, try to examine (using the 'L' key) Curtis Hambelton (who lives near the harbour) or Wilbur Hambelton (you can find him at the general store) to see something...
 "Very odd, indeed!".
 The rather ghastly meaning of what you'll see will become clear to you at a later part of the game.

-described some of the plot of Shadow of the Comet
+- Call of Cthulhu: Shadow of the Comet (official website)

 - Game Nostalgia (Provides extensive background info for Shadow of the Comet, pictures of the cast and examples of voice-overs, full credits with shots and info about the design team, a demo of the game, specific details about the game, various goodies, all musical themes, shots of every location in the game, saved games, a list of reviews, including a "nostalgic "review and tech specs.)

 Christophe Anton, Pascal Astie, Yaél Barroz, Pierre Berthillet, Laurent Chaix, Jean‑Marc Torroella, Frederic BascouMusic: